jakobnissen/jakobnissen.github.io/posts/badjulia.md

 What's happening is that Julia is compiling `sin` - and also much of the code related to the REPL itself - first time you use it.
 This causes the lag we call _compile time latency_.
 Hence, the effect is even larger if we pull in new code from external packages: A small script that uses the packages `BioSequences` and `FASTX` may have a 2 second latency, even if the computation itself takes microseconds.

 And it can get worse, still.
 Among Julians, latency is often referred to as TTFP: _Time To First Plot_.
 Graphical plotting became the posterboy for this problem because plotting involves a large amount of code that does relatively little work.
 Importing `Plots` and plotting the simplest line plot takes 8 seconds.
 However, being the posterboy for latency, Plots have gotten a lot of attention and engineering effort to reduce its latency, so it's hardly the worst package.
 Packages like `Turing` or `ApproxFun` may add half a minute to latency - `Turing` took 40 seconds to start up on my laptop.
+I've heard of organizations whose codebase is in Julia where it takes 5 minutes to start a Julia process and load their packages.

 So: How bad is this, really?

 Well, it depends on what you use Julia for.
 Remember, the latency is a one-time cost every time you start a Julia process.
 If you're a data scientist who works for hours on end in a Jupyter notebook, ten or even 40 seconds of startup time is merely a small annoyance.
 I'm in that category, broadly.
-When I start Julia, it rarely takes less than a few minutes before I shut down.
+When I start Julia, it rarely takes less than a few minutes before I shut down - and the Julia programs I run from command line takes minutes to complete, too.
 But some tasks and use cases rely on running lots of short Julia processes.
 These simply become impossible.
 For example, the latency makes Julia a complete non-starter for:

 * Simple Unix commandline tools such as `cd`, `ripgrep` or `ls`
 * Settings where responsiveness is key, say software in a self-driving car or airplane